citp/privacy-policy-historical/l/li/liv/livecareer.com.md

-> *The following text is extracted and transformed from the livecareer.com privacy policy that was archived on 2013-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131228071830id_/http%3A//www.livecareer.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the livecareer.com privacy policy that was archived on 2014-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141223041511id_/http%3A//www.livecareer.com/privacy-policy) for the most accurate reproduction.*

 # Policy | Privacy Policy | LiveCareer

-Effective Date: December 15, 2013
+Effective Date: May 08, 2014

 Thank you for visiting a LiveCareer Limited ("LiveCareer," "we" or "us") offering.
 To help inform you, we provide this notice ("Privacy Policy") explaining our online information practices and the choices you can make about the collection and use of personal information you submit or we collect through our family of websites that link to this Privacy Policy as well as our other related mobile websites, mobile LiveCareer applications ("mobile apps"), services, tools, and other applications that link to this Privacy Policy (collectively, the "Site").
 The Site is owned and operated by LiveCareer.